Paying for care is more affordable than you think

 The Government requires every licensed care provider to advertise maximum prices for accommodation, however these may not apply to you.
 Your Combined Assets and Income Assessment will provide the government the information to be able to categorise your situation as:

-You will have to contribute part of the accommodation and or care costs based on your assessment, plus the Basic Daily Care fee.
+You will have to contribute part of the accommodation and or care costs based on your assessment, plus the Basic Daily Fee.

 You are asked to pay for the accommodation costs yourself, and possibly a contribution toward the cost of your care via a Means Tested Care Fee based on your financial situation.

-Our Care Solutions Team can help with information tailored to individual circumstances.
+Our Customer Experience Team can help with information tailored to individual circumstances.

 We can give you peace of mind in one free phone call.